npatta01/web-deep-learning-classifier/docs/2_heroku_app.md

 # Heroku Web App Deployment

-[Heroku](https://www.heroku.com/) was utilized to deploy the app on both web and mobile.
+[Heroku](https://www.heroku.com/) was utilized to deploy the web app.

 ### Input to Heroku App

-This output file, `model.pth` will be the input to the heroku app.
+This output file, `model.pth` is the input to the Heroku app.

 ### Test running the web app
-This Docker image contains Python 3, Flask and fastai.
+This [Docker image](https://github.com/npatta01/food-classifier/blob/master/Dockerfile) contains Python 3, Flask and fastai.
 ```
 docker build -it app .
 docker run -it app -p 5000:5000
 ```

 ## Heroku Setup
-If you don't have a Heroku account, create one here: https://www.heroku.com/
+If you don't have a Heroku account, create one here: [www.heroku.com](https://www.heroku.com/).
+Each line can be copied and submitted.
 ```
 wget -qO- https://cli-assets.heroku.com/install-ubuntu.sh | sh
 heroku login